joshuapeek/hockey-data/README.md

 ###### Launching hockey-database
-To launch the script:
+To launch the project:
+1. Be sure you've changed directory into the location of the `project.py` file
-1. Enter the following within the VM terminal: `python project.py`
+2. Enter the following within the VM terminal: `python project.py`
-2. You should see a message letting you know that the server is now running.
+3. You should see a message letting you know that the server is now running.
-3. Next, open a browser and visit [http://localhost:5000/](http://localhost:5000/)
+4. Next, open a browser and visit [http://localhost:5000/](http://localhost:5000/)
-4. You should see the main webpage appear, allowing you to view all teams.
+5. You should see the main webpage appear, allowing you to view all teams.

 _NOTE: If you're signed in using Google accounts, you should be able to add, edit, and delete both players and teams in the database._